 iii.
 Implementation case study: PepsiCo is working with our suppliers to help them become more environmentally sustainable in their practices by following credible forestry standards and purchasing fiber only from sources that support responsible forest management, as outlined in our policies.
 PepsiCo engaged Proforest to map the supply chain and support implementation of its policies related to paper packaging, including an assessment of certification schemes that PepsiCo recognizes (e.g., CERFLOR, CSA, FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements outlined in our policies.
 In addition, Proforest conducted a rapid assessment of PepsiCo's current performance and overview of risks involved in main regions/countries of our paper packaging supply base.

 Estimated timeframe for realization

+Are you able to provide a potential financial impact figure?
 Yes, a single figure estimate

-Potential financial impact figure (currency)
+Potential financial impact figure (currency) 2,000,000,000